← Back to blog

 Try it yourself

 Head to wine.kooexperience.com.
-You'll see a table of ~50 wines with prices from Platinum, Grand Cru, and Vivino side by side.
+The live catalogue changes as retailers add and remove stock, but the app shows the current Platinum, Grand Cru, and Vivino comparison side by side.
+Platinum is the anchor price: if Platinum sells a 3-bottle bundle for S$600, the app shows S$600, and Grand Cru plus Vivino are scaled to the same 3-bottle quantity before comparison.
 Each wine gets a deal score from 0 to 100, colour-coded so the best deals pop out immediately.

 You can sort by deal score, filter by wine type (red, white, sparkling), or click into any wine to see a breakdown of why it scored the way it did.
 There's also a map showing where each wine comes from, because I'm a sucker for Leaflet maps and any excuse to add one.